 It’s a practice that benefits us long after we leave the mat, and it’s a practice that brings me so much joy to provide.
 To create a safe space, and a magical experience for people to come and reconnect consciously by becoming aware – whether it’s with nature, music, emotional healing, sharing or all of the above – is something we don’t give ourselves enough time for.
 After last summer’s Sunset Yin sessions and last fall’s Full Moon event that Marie Boulanger and I facilitated with yoga, meditation, a fireside sharing circle, intention-setting and bonding as a group, it become crystal clear that I had to provide more of these conscious events.

 OK OK, let’s get to it!
 I’m overjoyed to announce a new program for 2019, the Nature of Yoga!
-This is a series of events held monthly at Terra Cotta Conservation Area, (14452 Winston Churchill Blvd., Terra Cotta L7G 0N9) with the first one, Self-Love Sunday happening just around the corner on February 17th.
+This is a series of monthly events held at Terra Cotta Conservation Area, (14452 Winston Churchill Blvd., Terra Cotta L7G 0N9).
+Check out the full lineup below!

 The Nature of Yoga: Events by Month